-- 15.4 In addition to fulfilling the criteria for inclusion in the EQ-Arts Register of Reviewers, review Chairs will meet the following additional criteria: - Be free of any major conflicts of interest; - Have previous experience of chairing quality exercises, or, have participated in sufficient EQ-Arts quality teams (either as a Deputy Chair or member); - Be able to structure the workflow for a quality exercise and allocate tasks to team members: - Be able to facilitate and stimulate the participation of all team members in a quality exercise; - Have the capacity to communicate complex issues in a straightforward language; - Be able to build trust and confidence between institutional representatives and EQ-Arts team members; - Be a confident speaker in formal public settings; - Experience in drafting quality outcomes and visit reports; - Ensure that all team members abide by the principles and processes set out in this Governance Framework.

-- 15.5 Team members will be selected from individuals listed in the EQ-Arts Register of Peer Reviewers.
-The constitution of Teams will have a balanced mix of gender, geographic spread, arts discipline specific knowledge, general experience of QA&E, academic experience in Higher Arts Education and experience of the professional world.
+- 15.4 In addition to fulfilling the criteria for inclusion in the EQ-Arts Register of Reviewers, Chairs will meet the following additional criteria: - Be free of any major conflicts of interest concerning a specific review exercise; - Have previous experience of chairing quality exercises, or have participated in sufficient EQ-Arts quality teams; - Be able to manage the process and deal with sensitive situations effectively and efficiently; - Be able to structure the workflow for a quality exercise and allocate tasks to team members; - Be able to facilitate and stimulate the participation of all team members in a quality exercise: - Have the capacity to communicate complex issues in a straightforward language; - Be able to build trust and confidence between institutional representatives and EQ-Arts team members; - Be a confident speaker in formal public settings; - Have experience in the drafting of quality outcomes and review reports; - Ensure that all team members abide by the principles and processes set out in this Governance Framework. - 15.5 Team members will be selected from individuals listed in the EQ-Arts Register of Peer Reviewers.
+The constitution of Teams will have a balanced mix of gender, geographic spread, applicable arts discipline specific knowledge, general experience of QA&E, academic experience in Higher Arts Education and experience of the professional world.
 This spread of expertise will normally include institutional management and governance, artistic and academic management and artistic and professional experience.
+Knowledge of the country-specific system of higher arts education and of the legislation applicable will be addressed where possible and as appropriate.

+15. TEAMS CONTINUED...

-Knowledge of the country-specific system of higher arts education and of the legislation applicable will be addressed where possible and as appropriate. - 15.6 In convening teams of experts EQ-Arts is also conscious of its responsibility to nourish and support the next generation of academics.
+15.6 In convening teams of experts EQ-Arts is also conscious of its responsibility to promote inclusivity and diversity, and nourish and support the next generation of academics.
 In this respect care will be taken to include early career academics so they can learn from, and benefit through, the experience of high-quality peer review processes.